Descriptive complexity for neural networks via Boolean networks: Translations between BNL, SC and self-feeding circuits

-Analogously to circuits, a Boolean formula $\varphi$ with $n$ variables specifies a function of type $\{0,1\}^n \to \{0,1\}$.
-Let $\cB$ denote the set of all Boolean formulas, and let $\cC$ denote the set of all circuits.
-Given $x$ and $y$ in the set $\cB \cup \cC$, we say that $x$ and $y$ are \textbf{equivalent} if they specify the same function.
+A \textbf{Boolean formula} $\varphi$ with $n$ variables is a circuit with bounded fan-in specifying a function of type $\{0,1\}^n \to \{0,1\}$ and where the fan-out of every non-input gate is at most~$1$.
+Let $\cC$ denote the set of all circuits.
+Given $x$ and $y$ in the set $\cC$, we say that $x$ and $y$ are \textbf{equivalent} if they specify the same function.